michijs/michijs/README.md

     B --> F["Another observable F"];
     C --> G["Text node G"];
 ```
+When a node is garbage collected in the next update will be unsubscribed.

 ### Rendering - Static vs dynamic
 Taking the above into account, the rendering process changes drastically.
 Instead of rendering the entire component with each change, __we render the component only once and the changes are managed through the observables__.